Merkel set to win Spanish aid vote despite rebels

-BERLIN (Reuters) - Chancellor Angela Merkel’s authority within her centre-right coalition was at stake on Thursday as uneasy German lawmakers prepared to vote on Berlin’s contribution to a euro zone aid package for Spain’s ailing banks.
+BERLIN (Reuters) - Chancellor Angela Merkel’s authority within her centre-right coalition was at stake on Thursday when uneasy German lawmakers vote on Berlin’s contribution to a euro zone aid package for Spain’s ailing banks.

 Merkel can count on broad centre-left opposition support to push the decision through the Bundestag, the lower house of parliament, whose members were recalled to rainy Berlin from their summer recess especially for this one-day session.